-20-year Faster Rail Plan
+Faster Rail Plan

 The National Faster Rail Agency will be supported by an Expert Panel.
-The Expert Panel will provide advice to the Minister for Population, Cities and Urban Infrastructure and the National Faster Rail Agency on faster rail, transport demographics and economics to inform project identification and delivery, service requirements and operating standards.
+The Panel will provide advice to the Minister for Population, Cities and Urban Infrastructure and the National Faster Rail Agency on faster rail, transport demographics and economics to inform project identification and delivery, service requirements and operating standards.

-The National Faster Rail Agency has engaged a skilled and experienced team to provide expert advice and support to the Australian Government on fast rail.
+We do this by providing expert advice and support to the Australian Government on fast rail.
 Collectively, the team has significant expertise and experience in urban and regional infrastructure, rail program and policy development, financial and governance oversight and transport planning.

-- Acting Chief Executive Officer – Malcolm Southwell
+- Chief Executive Officer – Barry Broe

-- General Manager – Andrew Hyles
+- General Manager – Greg Whalen

 - Director – Policy and Planning – Fiona Carrick

-Chief Executive Officer
+Chief Executive Officer – Barry Broe

 Mr Barry Broe was appointed as the new Chief Executive Officer of NFRA on 6 January 2020.